NotIshanSingh/Vertcoin-crowdfunding/instructions.md

-Hey!
-These are instructions on how to add new crowdfundign profiles Inside `<div class="grid">`, add this code and obciosuly modify it:
+These are instructions on how to add new crowdfunding profiles Inside `<div class="grid">`, add this code and obciosuly modify it:
 ```html
 <div class="grid-item">